MunjPatel/SmartScrape/README.md

 ### 1. Try in Production

 SmartScrape is deployed on Render.
 You can test it here: [SmartScrape Production](https://smartscrape.onrender.com).
+**Note: The app may take a few minutes to load, as the backend instance shuts down after 50 seconds of inactivity.**

 ### 2. Clone the Repository